-Recently, the U.S. Securities and Exchange Commission (SEC) has been showing up unannounced at registered investment advisors’ (RIA) offices to conduct surprise investigations in order to:
+Recently, the U.S. Securities and Exchange Commission (SEC) has been showing up unannounced at registered investment advisers’ (RIA) offices to conduct surprise investigations in order to:

 - Better understand how an RIA operates on an everyday basis.